XPL0Z/spotish/README.md

 ### Small Doc
 Available commands:
   /start - 📜 Show this menu
   /play &lt;Spotify URL&gt; - ▶️ Play a song or ➕ add it to the queue
-  /pause - ⏸️ Pause the current song
+  /play &lt;Spotify URL&gt; - ▶️ Add a song to the queue in first place /pause - ⏸️ Pause the current song
   /resume - 🔄 Resume the paused song
   /skip - ⏭️ Skip the current song